daniel-vera-g/typo/docs/customization.md

 # Customization document

-You can customize the document by providing pandoc with arguments specific for the eisvogel template or for pandoc in general.
+You can customize the document by providing Pandoc with arguments specific for the eisvogel template or for Pandoc in general.
 To do this, just add them as parameters to the `pandoc` command in the `Makefile` or as argument in the `document-config.md`.